-Our Named executives are eligible for the same benefits available to our other U.S.-based full-time employees, including our Section 401(k) plan, employee stock purchase plan, health care plan, life insurance plans, and other welfare benefit programs.
-Besides the standard benefits offered to all employees, we maintain a non-qualified deferred compensation plan for our executive officers and senior managers.
-This deferred compensation plan is unfunded, and participation is voluntary.
+Our Named Executives are eligible for the same benefits available to our other full-time employees.
+In the U.S., our benefits include our Section 401(k) plan, ESPP, health care plan, life insurance plans, and other welfare benefit programs.
+Besides the standard benefits offered to all U.S. employees, we maintain a non-qualified deferred compensation plan for our U.S. executive officers and senior managers.
+This deferred compensation plan is unfunded and participation is voluntary.
 The deferred compensation plan allows our Named Executives to defer their base salary, the cash portion of their Incentive Plan awards, and certain on-hire bonuses.
 We do not contribute to the deferred compensation plan.
-In March 2016, Named Executives became eligible for matching gifts for charitable donations above the maximum for our other U.S.-based full-time employees.
+Named Executives in the U.S are eligible for matching gifts for charitable donations above the maximum for our other U.S.- based full-time employees.
+Mr. Courtois participates in the standard benefits for employees in France, including profit sharing and the car allowance program available to senior managers.

-During fiscal year 2016, we provided no executive-only perquisites or other personal benefits to our Named Executives other than matching gifts made to charitable organizations.
+During fiscal year 2017, we provided no executive-only perquisites or other personal benefits to our Named Executives other than matching gifts made to charitable organizations.